 Before you buy any list, you need to know: how the information on the list was gathered, what exactly did the people on the list consent to, and when did they consent?

 Don’t just take the list vendors word for it that everything is cool, and the person really won’t mind hearing from you.
-If you buy a bad list, then your business reputation is on the line, so do your due diligence to make sure that the risks are minimised.
+If you buy a bad list, then your business reputation is on the line (as is your legal liability before the courts), so do your due diligence to make sure that the risks are minimised.

 A Word About Your Own Customer Lists & Consent